LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Approach

 \subsection{Differentiable MPC Layer}

-We formulate a MPC layer to use the extracted embedding for controller design, as shown in Fig.~\ref{fig:model_pipline}.
+{In this section, we introduce a differentiable optimization layer that utilizes the extracted embeddings for controller design, as depicted in Fig.~\ref{fig:model_pipline}.
+This layer formulates an MPC problem, which we henceforth refer to as a differentiable MPC layer.}

+Differentiable optimization layers \cite{amos2017optnet} function similarly to standard layers in neural networks, capable of performing both forward passes and backpropagation in batch form.
+During the forward pass, the layer takes in variables that define an optimization problem and outputs results related to the solution of that problem.
+Consequently, the forward pass of this layer involves solving optimization problems in batch form.
+Backpropagation in the differentiable optimization layer involves updating the parameters of the optimization problem based on the calculated gradients.

 In this paper, we consider the two-finger gripper with one degree of freedom linear motion.
-This kind of gripper is widely used due to practicality.
+This kind of gripper is widely used because of its practicality.
 Denoting the sampling time interval as $\Delta t$, we can first formulate the gripper motion model as:

 {Scalars $p,v$, and $a$ are the position, velocity, and acceleration of the motion of gripper fingers.
-Note that $p,v$, and $a$ do not refer to the motion of the gripper itself in Cartesian space, but rather denote the one-degree-of-freedom motion of the gripper fingers.} The right subscript $n$ represents the $n$-th time step.
+Note that $p,v$, and $a$ do not refer to the motion of the gripper itself in Cartesian space but rather denote the one-degree-of-freedom motion of the gripper fingers.} The right subscript $n$ represents the $n$-th time step.

-In order to utilize the embeddings $\mathbf{f}\in\mathbb{R}^M$ from a NN to design a controller, we propose a differentiable MPC layer that takes into account the fact that the features of tactile images change as the gripper width changes when grasping an object. {We formulate the relationship between the tactile embeddings and gripper states as a linear model
+In order to utilize the embeddings $\mathbf{f}\in\mathbb{R}^M$ from a NN to design a controller, we propose a differentiable MPC layer that takes into account the fact that the features of tactile images change as the gripper width changes when grasping an object.
+We formulate the relationship between the tactile embeddings and gripper states as a linear model

 where $\mathbf{A}_f \in \mathbb{R}^{M}$ would be learned.
-This modeling approach does not lose its applicability to complex dynamics because the tactile embeddings are actually generated by a NN, which has strong nonlinear fitting capabilities.
+This modeling approach does not lose its applicability to complex dynamics because the tactile embeddings are actually generated by an NN, which has strong nonlinear fitting capabilities.
 Moreover, for MPC, we do not expect the model to maintain high accuracy over long timescales because MPC operates at a high frequency with receding horizon control.
-Therefore, as long as the model demonstrates adequate representational capability in a short-term local area, it is sufficient for MPC performance.} The combination of the NN and the MPC layer provides the advantages of strong generalization ability and ease of implementation as a real-time controller.
+Therefore, as long as the model demonstrates adequate representational capability in a short-term local area, it is sufficient for MPC performance.
+The combination of the NN and the MPC layer provides the advantages of strong generalizability and ease of implementation as a real-time controller.
 The forward pass of the MPC layer involves solving the following optimization problem: